RXT0112/RXT0112/.github/README.md

 All relavant questions are welcomed and will be answered as soon as possible depending on the lenght of the question and the understanding of the supporter.

 ### Bugs

 Everything relevant that does not work as expected or can be improved.
 The more issues we are aware of the more work we can put in to resolve them.

 ### Feature requests

 Propose anything we will listen and consider it as long as it's relevant.

+### Legal requests

+**NOTICE:** This is currently being implemented so there might be a delay in responses due to the lack of resources

+This project has custom community maintained license which is designed to avoid common issues related to FSF/GNU/OSS-endorsed licenses while directing the workflow, see License below for more info.

+Anything relevant to legal is welcomed in:
+- Our bug tracker
+- Mentioning `@RXT0112/legal-team` in your relevant GitHub tickets
+- Sending an e-mail on [zernit-legal@rixotstudio.cz](mailto:zernit-legal@rixotstudio.cz)

 ## Mentoring program